-He nodded.
 "Yes, it was."
 He turned away.
 "At least my idea did not involve a facsimile of a fellow crew member."
 He looked over at her.
 "I suppose I do not wish to know what you planned to do with this copy of me.
 Although by your attire, I can only assume the worst."

 "You don't like this dress?"

 "So I guess the robot you wouldn't have either."

 She smiled.
 "So what do you like about it?"